 The problem is, you have to go through their guide—which is anything but short—and manually ensure that you've done everything right in your manuscript.
 This is a time-consuming process.
 And it can be frustrating—even if you've done it before.

-This is why we created a tool that does all this for you with just a few clicks.
-It's one of the things authors love about our tool, Atticus.
+This is why I created a tool that does all this for you with just a few clicks.
+It's one of the things authors love about my tool, Atticus.

 Get a Print-Ready PDF in Minutes With Atticus

 Book layout doesn't have to be a difficult and time-consuming venture.
 Time spent worrying about the gutter margin, outside margin, width, blank space, and a dozen other layout factors is time better spent writing or marketing.
 That's why I designed Atticus with over a dozen different pre-built print book layout options.

 Once you upload your manuscript, all you have to do is make a few decisions to determine the size and style of your print book.
 The nice thing is, you can actually see what your printed version will look like before you download the file.
 This lets you check things like font size, header style, the location of page numbers, and chapter heading style without ever leaving Atticus.